laravel/docs/fortify.md

 If the login attempt is successful, Fortify will redirect the user to the URI configured via the `home` configuration option within your application's `fortify` configuration file.
 If the login request was an XHR request, a 204 HTTP response will be returned.

-If the request was not successful, the user will be redirected back to the two factor screen and the validation errors will be available to you via the shared `$errors` [Blade template variable](/docs/{{version}}/validation#quick-displaying-the-validation-errors).
+If the request was not successful, the user will be redirected back to the two factor challenge screen and the validation errors will be available to you via the shared `$errors` [Blade template variable](/docs/{{version}}/validation#quick-displaying-the-validation-errors).
 Or, in the case of an XHR request, the validation errors will be returned with a 422 HTTP response.

 <a name="disabling-two-factor-authentication"></a>
 ### Disabling Two Factor Authentication